 When I decided I wanted to help others move more by starting a sports-oriented education, I knew I needed a new kind of leg.
 My current Prosthetist couldn’t provide me what I wanted.
 They told me, ‘Just be glad you can walk, don’t try to run.’
 A very disappointing thing to hear.

-Then I contacted Frank Jol, a prosthetist with more focus on sports and the primary supplier for the Dutch Paralympic Team.
-When I had my first conversation with him, my mindset was changed.
-He coached me and provided me with one of his old general-purpose sports blades after creating a new socket for my leg.
+So I contacted another prosthetist with more focus on sports and the primary supplier for the Dutch Paralympic Team.
+When I had my first conversation with him, my mindset changed.
+This prosthetist provided me with one of an old general-purpose sports blade after creating a new socket for my leg.

 “I knew a bit about sports prosthetics,